-A New Zealand Aotearoa where HIV transmission is eliminated and all people living with HIV have healthy lives free from stigma and discrimination
+An Aotearoa New Zealand where HIV transmission is eliminated and all people living with HIV have healthy lives free from stigma and discrimination

 To realise this vision, we have set clear goals and objectives in our action plan.
-These goals have been informed by the UNAIDS Global AIDS Strategy 2021-2026,11 the 2021 Political Declaration on HIV and AIDS and our country's STBBI Strategy.
+These goals have been informed by the UNAIDS Global AIDS Strategy 2021-2026, 14 the 2021 Political Declaration on HIV and AIDS and our country's STBBI Strategy.
+We have also set targets for 2030 that are informed by the UNAIDS fast-track targets.